weissi/swift-evolution/proposals/NNNN-static-link-runtime-libraries-by-default-on-supported-platforms.md

 ### Default behavior

-* Darwin based platforms support static linking but the Swift runtime libraries are shipped with the operating system and statically linking them is a discouraged anti-pattern.
-As such the default on Darwin will remain dynamically linking the Swift runtime libraries.
+* Darwin-based platforms used to support statically linking the Swift runtime libraries in the past (and never supported fully static binaries).
+Today however, the Swift runtime library is shipped with the operating system and can therefore not easily be included statically in the binary.
+Naturally, dynamically linking the Swift runtime libraries will remain the default on Darwin.

 * Linux and WASI support static linking and would benefit from it for the reasons highlighted above.
 We propose to change the default on these platforms to statically link the Swift runtime libraries.

 * Windows may benefit from statically linking for the reasons highlighted above but it is not technically supported at this time.
 As such the default on Windows will remain dynamically linking the Swift runtime libraries.

-* Support for static linking on other platform than then ones mentioned above is undefined.
+* Support for static linking on other platform than the ones mentioned above is undefined.
 As such the default on platforms not listed above will remain dynamically linking the Swift runtime libraries.

 ### Opt-in vs. Opt-out